 Now that you know what your overall goals look like, you can start breaking them down into content marketing goals.

-Let's say you are a software company that sells enterprise software and your sales team needs to close 2 large enterprise accounts every month.
-In order to do that, you need to give 4 strategy sessions / product demonstrations.
-To get to that point, your sales team needs to have 8-10 qualified exploratory calls with decision makers, which requires about 20-25 connect calls.
-If every fourth top-of-the-funnel lead converts into a connect call, you will need to generate about 100 leads every month.
-Now, if you know that your conversion rate from website visitor to lead is 3%, then you know that you need to generate 3,000 monthly website quality visits.
+Let's say you are a software company that sells enterprise software, and your sales team needs to close two large enterprise accounts every month.
+To do that, you need to give four strategy sessions/product demonstrations.
+To get to that point, your sales team needs 8-10 qualified exploratory calls with decision-makers, which requires about 20-25 connect calls.
+If every fourth top-of-the-funnel lead converts into a connect call, you will need to generate about 100 leads monthly.
+Now, if you know that your conversion rate from website visitor to lead is 3%, then you know that you need to generate 3,000 website visits monthly.

 To create this for yourself, you have to know: